w3dg/peaceclip/README.md

   - [ ] Make it efficient like push things from history to nedb every x seconds and query for things on start etc.
   - [ ] Make a `clear-all` button (wipes the db)

+- [ ] When user clicks on the item copy it to their clipboard. and update the view as well.
 - [ ] Make it EFFICIENT ON RESOURCES!!

 ## STRETCH